awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

   For more details about parameters, see the [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) function reference\.
 + This example uses an INT output type\.
 If you cast the output from a `varchar` type to a different type, then it must be cast to a PostgreSQL builtin scalar type such as `INTEGER`, `REAL`, `FLOAT`, or `NUMERIC`\.
 For more information about these types, see [Data Types](https://www.postgresql.org/docs/current/datatype.html) in the PostgreSQL documentation\.
-+ Specify `PARALLEL SAFE` to enable parallel query execution\.
++ Specify `PARALLEL SAFE` to enable parallel query processing\.
 For more information, see [Exploiting Parallel Query Processing](#postgresql-using-sagemaker-example-parallel)\.
-+ Specify `COST 5000` to estimate execution cost for the function\.
-Use a positive number giving the estimated execution cost for the function, in units of `cpu_operator_cost`\.
++ Specify `COST 5000` to estimate the cost of running the function\.
+Use a positive number giving the estimated run cost for the function, in units of `cpu_operator_cost`\.

 ### Passing an Array as Input to a SageMaker Model<a name="postgresql-using-sagemaker-example-array"></a>